 Every year, SCAD Atlanta hosts its annual “real-world challenge” event, Generate.
 This year marked the 12th anniversary of the collaborative work day.
 Throughout the school, students from all disciplines will get together and work on a challenge provided to them by a company or faculty member.

 This past weekend students from every department participated in challenges and collaborative projects.
 It’s a little different for the writing department, though.
-This year, students were challenged to write a publishable piece in under 8 hours, in either fiction or nonfiction.
+This year, students were challenged to write a publishable piece in less than 8 hours, in either fiction or nonfiction.

 Prompts were given out at 11 a.m.
 For fiction, you had to write a story about one event from three different points of view.
 And for nonfiction, you had to choose one word, then tell a personal story based off of it.
 Professors Christopher Bundy and Darby Sanders monitored the event and later picked the winning piece.